 By Jamie B.

 As I searched for remedies to the ailments burdening our fur babies, I was bombarded at every turn by discussions about raw food for cats.
 I dismissed them for days.
 It seemed counterintuitive to feed sick kittens raw meat.
-That would have to make things worse.
+That would make things worse.
 Right?
 And Ragdolls are just more delicate and probably don’t have the same instinct for eating raw meat that the beautiful Bengal might.
 Right?
 And it had to be incredibly expensive.
 Right?

 Then two things happened.

-First, I learned that commercial cat foods often contain euthanized animals in their ingredients and it’s perfectly legal.
-Images of rigid sickly cat, dog, cow, goat, horse, and cow carcasses being tossed into grinders and baked into morsels for companion animal consumption plagued me.
+First, I learned that commercial cat foods often contain euthanized animals in their ingredients, and it’s perfectly legal.
+Images of rigid sickly cat, dog, cow, goat, horse and cow carcasses being tossed into grinders and baked into morsels for companion animal consumption plagued me.

 We cut chicken meat.
 We puréed bones.
 We added organs, yolks, water, and supplements.
-And, when it was all made up, we held our breath and gave them each a teaspoon off to the side of their normal wet food – to help them recognize this foreign substance as food.
+And, when it was all made up, we held our breath and gave them each a teaspoon off to the side of their typical wet food – to help them recognize this foreign substance as food.

 And my husband?
 He is now an active proponent of raw feeding and has converted people already.

-Every two weeks we spend about two hours – start to finish – making ground raw cat food and saving 2/3 of the cost of their former diet.
+Every two weeks, we spend about two hours – start to finish – making ground raw cat food and saving 2/3 of the cost of their former diet.

 This is how we do it:

 We turn our kitchen into a miniature cat food processing plant.
 We take sixteen pounds of partially frozen chicken thighs, livers, hearts, and gizzards from our freezer.
 We’ve occasionally added beef and, of course, sardines.
-Eventually, we’ll experiment with exotics like rabbit.
+Eventually, we’ll experiment with exotics like a rabbit.